philbooth/css-time.js/README.md

 The unit tests are in `test/css-time.js`.
 You can run them with the command `npm test` or `jake test`.
+To run the tests in a web browser, open `test/css-time.html`.

 [ci-image]: https://secure.travis-ci.org/philbooth/css-time.js.png
 [ci-status]: http://travis-ci.org/#!/philbooth/css-time.js